narcode/offzz/README.md

 http://keyboardsunite.com/offzz

-Feel free to fork and contribute to the repository with your own supercollider files if you are also exploring the combination of acoustic instruments and coding.
+If you are also exploring the combination of acoustic instruments and coding, feel free to fork and contribute to the repository with your own supercollider files...